hpf3/CCT-GithubDL/ReadMe.md

 ```

 if you wish to use the format it should be relatively stable... i may add dependency support in the future, but similar to the installer, it will just be ignored if it doesn't exist.

+a starter template for projects can be found at:https://github.com/hpf3/GithubDL-Template
+its testing setup assumes you have craftos installed